Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Patrol Vessels: 21

 The UN banned Iran from buying major foreign weapon systems in 2010, preventing Iran from replacing its aging equipment.
-As part of the 2015 nuclear deal, it was agreed the arms embargo would end in October 2020.
+As part of the 2015 nuclear deal, the arms embargo was agreed to end in October 2020.
 The United States wants the UN to reimpose sanctions on Iran if the Security Council does not extend the embargo as provided under the snapback provision of the JCPOA.

 The GCC, with prodding from the United States, supports renewing the ban because Iran has “not ceased or desisted from armed interventions in neighboring countries, directly and through organizations and movements armed and trained by Iran” (“In Rare Unified Statement, Gulf Arab Bloc Backs Extending UN Arms Embargo on Iran,” Associated Press, August 10, 2020).